shahnami/oif-solver/README.md

 The solver will:

-- Connect to both local chains
+* Connect to both local chains
-- Start monitoring for new intents
+* Start monitoring for new intents
-- Listen on port 8080 for API requests
+* Process discovered intents automatically

 ### Step 3: Run the Demo